phunghx/robotics/Project 3 - RoboND-3D-Perception/writeup_carldgosselin.md

 ## Project: Perception Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 # Required Steps for a Passing Submission:
 1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).